bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

 Emu WPS service for testing
 ---------------------------

-Preconfigured for Emu but can also be used to quickly deploy any birds temporarily without changing code.
+Preconfigured for |emu|_ but can also be used to quickly deploy any WPS birds temporarily without changing code.
 Good to preview new birds or test alternative configuration of existing birds.

 No Postgres DB configured.
-If need Postgres DB, use generic_bird component instead.
+If need Postgres DB, use |optional-components-generic-bird|_ instead.

 How to enable Emu in ``env.local`` (a copy from |env.local.example|_):